-- appoints a Designated Safeguarding Lead who is a member of the senior leadership team and who has undertaken training in inter-agency working, in addition to basic child protection training.
-These staff are listed above. - appoints a Deputy Designated Safeguarding Lead (DDSL). - ensures that the DSL role is explicit in the role holder's job description. - has a child protection policy and procedures, including a staff code of conduct policy, that are: - consistent with the requirements of Warwickshire Safeguarding (WS). - and statutory requirements (understanding and reflecting the assessment protocols, threshold documentation and the need to supply information as requested), - reviewed annually and - made available publicly on each School's website and by other means on request. - has procedures for dealing with allegations of abuse made against members of staff and volunteers including allegations made against the Head and allegations against other children. - follows safer recruitment procedures that include statutory checks on staff suitability to work with children and disqualification by association regulations.
+- Appoints a Designated Safeguarding Lead who is a member of the senior leadership team and who has undertaken training in inter-agency working, in addition to basic child protection training.
+These staff are listed above. - Appoints a Deputy Designated Safeguarding Lead (DDSL). - Ensures that the DSL role is explicit in the role holder's job description. - Has a child protection policy and procedures, including a staff code of conduct policy, that are; - consistent with the requirements of Warwickshire Safeguarding (WS). - and statutory requirements (understanding and reflecting the assessment protocols, threshold documentation and the need to supply information as requested), - reviewed annually and - made available publicly on the School's website and by other means on request. - Has procedures for dealing with allegations of abuse made against members of staff and volunteers including allegations made against the Head and allegations against other children. - Follows safer recruitment procedures that include statutory checks on staff suitability to work with children and disqualification by association regulations. - Develops a training strategy that ensures: - on induction all staff, including the Head, receive: - information about the School's safeguarding arrangements, - information about staff code of conduct (behaviour) policy, - information about the pupil behaviour policy, - information about online safety, - information about safeguarding response to children missing from education, - information about the roles of the DSL and DDSL, - appropriate child protection training, which is regularly updated in line with any requirements of the WS; - that the DSL receives refresher training at two-yearly intervals. - Ensures that all staff, including temporary staff and volunteers, are provided with copies of or access to the school's child protection and safeguarding policy and Staff Code of Conduct Policy before they start work at the school. - Ensures that all temporary staff and volunteers are made aware of the school's arrangements for child protection including the Staff Code of Conduct Policy. - Appoints a designated teacher to promote the educational achievement of children who are looked after by the Local Authority and ensures that the designated teacher has appropriate training. - Ensures that the school contributes to inter-agency working and plans in line with Working Together to Safeguard Children (2018), where school will work with social care, the police, the health services and other services to promote the welfare of children, offering where possible a co- ordinated offer of Early Help. - Recognises the need to share information (through inter-agency working) and that the Data Protection Act 1998 should not stand in the way of promoting the welfare and protect the safety of children.
+Therefore, it is important to share information between professionals and local agencies as part of meeting a child's needs and this is also vital for identifying and preventing child sexual exploitation. - Participates in the Child and Family Early Help Single Assessment process and offers to initiate Early Help for pupils/students with additional needs. - Teaches pupils about safeguarding, including how to keep themselves safe at all times (including online safety) as part of a broad and balanced curriculum. - Has appropriate safeguarding responses in place for those children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risk of those going missing in the future.

-- develops a training strategy that ensures: - on induction all staff, including the Head, receive: - information about the School's safeguarding arrangements, - information about staff code of conduct (behaviour) policy, - information about the pupil behaviour policy, - information about online safety, - information about safeguarding response to children missing from education, - information about the roles of the DSL and DDSL, - appropriate child protection training, which is regularly updated in line with any requirements of Warwickshire Safeguarding - that the DSL and DDSLs receive refresher training at two-yearly intervals. - ensures that all staff, including temporary staff and volunteers, are provided with copies of or access to the Foundation's Child Protection and Safeguarding Policy and Staff Code of Conduct Policy before they start work at the school. - ensures that all temporary staff and volunteers are made aware of the school's arrangements for child protection including the Staff Code of Conduct Policy. - appoints a designated teacher to promote the educational achievement of children who are looked after by the Local Authority and ensures that the designated teacher has appropriate training. - ensures that the school contributes to inter-agency working and plans in line with Working Together to Safeguard Children (2018), where school will work with social care, the police, the health services and other services to promote the welfare of children, offering where possible a co- ordinated offer of the Early Help 'Pathway to Change'. - recognises the need to share information (through inter-agency working) and that the Data Protection Act 1998 should not stand in the way of promoting the welfare and protect the safety of children.
-Therefore, it is important to share information between professionals and local agencies as part of meeting a child's needs and this is also vital for identifying and preventing child sexual exploitation. - participates in the Early Help 'Pathway to Change' process and offers to initiate the Early Help 'Pathway to Change' for pupils/students with additional needs. - teaches pupils about safeguarding, including how to keep themselves safe at all times (including online safety) as part of a broad and balanced curriculum. - has appropriate safeguarding responses in place for those children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risk of those going missing in the future. - passes any information held by the schools to the Disclosure and Barring Service when requested. - gives staff the skills, knowledge and understanding necessary to keep children who are looked after by a local authority safe.
+- Passes any information held by the schools to the Disclosure and Barring Service when requested. - Gives staff the skills, knowledge and understanding necessary to keep children who are looked after by a local authority safe.